 On April 17, 2015, the SWRCB issued preliminary conservation standards (targets) for each of the hundreds of water agencies in the state.
 The SWRCB gave final approval to the drought response plan that includes mandatory water use reductions for retail agencies and prohibits specified uses that are deemed to be water wasting.
 Based upon prior water use in 2013 and dry month water use data, per capita, the approved targets require implementation by the designated agencies, including the four water suppliers included in the MSR Study: City of Brisbane/Guadalupe Valley Municipal Improvement District, City of Daly City, California Water Service Company (Town of Colma), and the North Coast County Water District.
-Implementation is currently set to begin June 1, 2015.
-Each agency has been designated a target reduction of eight percent, an amount in the lower range of the tiers of between six to 36 percent.
-Under the draft regulations, each agency is required to report water usage each month and will face the potential of penalties or fines for not achieving the established targets.
+Implementation began June 1, 2015.
+Each agency has been designated a target reduction of 8 percent, an amount in the lower range of the tiers of between 6 to 36 percent.
+Under the approved regulations, each agency is required to report water usage each month and will face the potential of penalties or fines for not achieving the established targets.
+As a small water supplier, the City of Brisbane (and GVMID) have the ability to meet the 25 percent reduction in consumption through enforcing a twice-weekly schedule for watering outdoor landscaping.

 Governor Brown and the Legislature are discussing further actions proposed to deal with the drought and to provide incentives for developing new or alternative water supplies.
 Funding from prior voter approved water bonds have been appropriated and additional assistance in coordinating efforts with Federal agencies is being considered.
-At this point, it is expected that water supply and demand management will continue to be very high priority topics within the State and among local government agencies, including LAFCOs.
+At this point, it is expected that water supply and demand management will continue to be very high priority topics within the State and among local government agencies, including LAFCos.